rugginoso/rapp/README.md

 Indentation
 -----------
 2 spaces
-new line at the end of file
+new line at the end of file.

 Functions
 ---------
-In function dichiaration parameters can be in the same line of the function:
+In function declaration, the parameters can be in the same line of the function name:

 ```c
     int foo(struct Bar *object, int value, void *data);
 ```

-But in function implementation return value is in its own line as well each parameter:
+But in function implementation, the return value is in its own line as well each parameter:

 ```c
    int